The Naughty Step - what is it and how does it work?

 Older children will outgrow the Naughty Step, so try to cultivate in them a sense of responsibility for their actions by creating a reflection room or chill-out zone.
 They can be asked to go there when they’re angry to give them time and physical space to think things over.

 If behaviour is really out of control, if the Naughty Step has become more of an attention-seeking ploy, or if older children do something they really shouldn’t have done, think about some kind of toy confiscation punishment.
 Once disciplined, however, it is especially important to find out why your child behaved in a way which was out of character, as understanding their actions will help you to prevent it occurring again.
-For older children, a video diary might be useful in opening these lines of communication.

 Don't forget the reward